Nishant-Mishra/python-practice-projects/README.md

 # python-practice-projects
-A collection of python projects for practice
+A collection of python projects for practice.

+    $> python -v
+    Python 3.9.6